 - Visit with us.
 It’s not just about seeing the available animals – but determining what each animal needs from you and whether you can offer it.
 Everyone (we’re talking humans) in the household is required to visit with the pet you are interested in adopting.
 Please note that if you are looking to adopt a dog and currently have a dog at home, your dog must come to the shelter to visit to ensure safe compatibility with the dog you are interested in adopting. *If you are coming to do a visit with your dog, you must have proof of vaccination records with you or we will not be able to do the introduction.
 Be advised this is for the safety of your pet and ours, thank you!

-- Provide proof of address with a picture ID.
-If you own a home, we’ll need proof of home ownership.
+- Provide proof of address if you own a home, such as a tax bill, mortgage statement, homeowners insurance or deed.
 If you rent, we’ll need a copy of your lease (indicating the pet policy).
-We require a landlord signature on a Landlord Permission Slip Form that is available at the shelter and the option to be able to speak with the property owner or rental agent during the adoption process.
+We require a landlord signature on a Landlord Permission Form that is available at the shelter and the option to be able to speak with the property owner or rental agent during the adoption process.

 - If you are 18 years of age or older, you are eligible to adopt.
 You may complete an adoption application in person at the shelter or by clicking on the appropriate application below, or by filling out our online form here: